-- to provide the appropriate support and structures to accomplish our aims and to meet and overcome challenges and obstacles to our vision. - to ask our School Leadership Team to develop appropriate action plans to bring about the fruition of these strategic targets. - to monitor and evaluate progress against these targets at School Committee meetings and in our other contacts with the school.
+- To be appropriately trained and advised to give the best support possible to the Sibford School community.
+To have an appropriate skill set to achieve this aim with the recruitment of new governors as appropriate. - To establish clear and understood links to the School community so that the governing board are known to the school and can give appropriate guidance and support. - to provide the appropriate support and structures to accomplish our aims and to meet and overcome challenges and obstacles to our vision. - to ask our School Leadership Team to develop an appropriate strategic plan to bring about the fruition of these strategic targets. - to monitor and evaluate progress against these targets at School Committee meetings and in our other contacts with the school.
 The School Leadership Team will use the strategic target framework to report to School Committee, School Life Sub-committee and Finance and Premises Sub-committee.
-This information will sit alongside the Head's report to School Committee, Marketing and Business Reports, "Spotlight" reports, departmental presentations and the findings of school inspections, surveys and questionnaires.
+This information will sit alongside the Head's report to School Committee, Marketing and Business Reports, "Spotlight" reports, departmental presentations and the findings of school inspections, surveys, and questionnaires.